Geonkick-Synthesizer/geonkick/README.md

         make
         make install

+NOTE: after every update from the repository over the old code
+      there is a need to proper clean the build in order to generate the resources and the
+      static API library used by the project, i.e.

+     cd build
+     rm -fr ./*
+     cmake ../
+     make

 #### Tests
 Here is a list of tests of the application on various GNU/Linux distributions in order to see if it builds with dependences installed from repository,